staarblitz/hxposed/README.md

 - ✅ No-nonsense.
 It just works.
 - ✅ Different languages, same API with respect to programming style.

 What are you waiting for?
-Grab your GUID and send us a CPUID, asking for authorization.
+Grab your GUID and send us a CPUID, asking for authorization free of charge today!

 ### Contact
 [Telegram](https://t.me/staarblitz)